-Books, magazines, & CDs 3 weeks
+Books, magazines, & CDs 21 days

-Reference & Reserve Itemslibrary u use only
+Videos 7 days

-Videos .1 week
+Reference & Reserve library use only

-Renewal and Return
+Renewal and Returns

-Materials may be renewed over the phone, in person, or via the library's web based catalog.
-Overdue materials may only be renewed when brought into the library.
-There is no limit on the number of renewals granted.
+Materials may be renewed over the phone, in person, or through logging into Voyager.
 The library reserves the right to recall materials at any time.